kurowasan/dcode/README.md

-# dcode
+# NCODE
-Code for the project Differentiable Causal Discovery of ODE systems
+Code for the project Neural Causal Discovery of ODE systems